beejjorgensen/bgpython/src/bgpython_chapter_06_flow.md

 This is where you get your first taste of what it means to be a developer.
-You can ask the computer to make smart decisions based on critera you specify.
+You can ask the computer to make smart decisions based on criteria you specify.
 Figuring out which criteria to specify is the job of a programmer and where most of the hard work comes in.

 Eventually we're going to code up things that say "If some condition is